aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-permissions/index.md

 ---
-title: "Define custom permissions"
+title: 'Define custom permissions'
 showtoc: true
 ---

-Vendure uses a fine-grained access control system based on roles & permissions.
+Deenruv uses a fine-grained access control system based on roles & permissions.
 This is described in detail in the [Auth guide](/guides/core-concepts/auth/).
 The built-in [`Permission` enum](/reference/typescript-api/common/permission/) includes a range of permissions to control create, read, update, and delete access to the built-in entities.

 When building plugins, you may need to define new permissions to control access to new functionality.
 This guide explains how to do so.